zhong-yy/volpick/README.md

 These scripts and notebooks are not designed as a package for general purposes.
-They just represents the workflow we used to train and evaluate models on volcano seismicity in the paper.
+They just represent the workflow we used to train and evaluate deep-learning phase picker on volcano seismicity in the paper.

 Part of the training and evaluation code is adapted from [pick-benchmark](https://github.com/seisbench/pick-benchmark).